COLUMNColumn

 7. Shop and dine at the Hoi An Night Market!
 Enjoy a lively night

-Hoi An’s Nguyen Hoang Night Market is an ideal place to explore the old town at night.
-Within just 300–500 meters, around 50 shops are packed together, creating a lively atmosphere.
+Hoi An’s Nguyen Hoang Night Market is a perfect place to explore the old town at night.
+Within just 300–500 meters, about 50 shops are clustered together, creating a lively atmosphere.

-Amidst the sparkle of colorful lanterns, the savory aromas of street food whet your appetite.
+Amid shimmering, colorful lanterns, the savory aroma of street food will whet your appetite.

 Here, many handicrafts that symbolize Vietnamese culture are sold.

 In particular, small pieces of Thanh Ha pottery are popular souvenirs at the Nguyen Hoang Night Market.
-Delicate and beautiful Thanh Ha pottery, made in Thanh Ha village with over 500 years of history, can be purchased at reasonable prices.
+Crafted in Thanh Ha village, which has a history of over 500 years, the exquisite and beautiful Thanh Ha ceramics can be purchased at reasonable prices.

-You can savor local specialty dishes, feel the night breeze with a Vietnamese coffee in hand, and enjoy various entertainment.
+You can taste local specialty dishes, feel the night breeze with a cup of Vietnamese coffee in hand, and enjoy various entertainment options.

-It’s also recommended to stroll through the night market while taking in Hoi An’s night views.
-Colorful lanterns shine, letting you enjoy the nighttime atmosphere of Vietnam.
+Strolling through the night market while taking in Hoi An’s nightscape is also recommended.
+Colorful lanterns shine, letting you savor the atmosphere of Vietnam at night.

 Hoi An Night Market (Cho dem Hoi An)